Newton Knight: Early life and education

 Newton Knight was born near the Leaf River in Jones County, Mississippi, most likely in November 1837, to Albert Knight and his wife.
 His birth year has been recorded by his son, Tom Knight, in a biography as 1830, and his grandniece, Ethel Knight, wrote that he was born in 1829.
 His gravestone has his full name as "Capt.
-Newton Knight" born November 10, 1829, died February 16, 1922.
-But the 1900 census records that Knight was born in November 1837, likely from his own testimony.
+Newton Knight", born November 10, 1829, died February 16, 1922.
+But the 1900 census records that Knight was born in November 1837, likely from his testimony.
 This date is consistent with census records from other years.
 However, it is possible Knight gave the wrong year of his birth to the census takers to hide his family origin.
 He was probably taught to read and write by his mother, as there were no public schools for yeomen children.

 Newton was a grandson of John "Jackie" Knight (1773–1861), one of Jones County's largest slaveholders before the war.
-Newton's father, Albert (1799–1862), however, neither owned slaves nor inherited any after his father's death.
+The first Knight forebear in America is believed to have emigrated to Yorktown from Worcestershire, England, in 1674.
+The family initially settled in Culpeper County, Virginia, where they lived until the 1720s when the family moved to Brunswick County, Virginia.
+In 1759, the family moved further south to Richmond County, North Carolina.
+In 1788, Knight's great-grandfather, William Knight, is understood to have moved to Dawson County, Georgia.
+John Jackie Knight moved to Mississippi in 1801, settling first in Union County and then moving to the area of Jasper County in 1811 to establish plantations Newton's father, Albert (1799–1862), however, neither owned slaves nor inherited any after his father's death.
 Newton Knight never owned slaves.
 His son wrote that he was morally opposed to the institution due to his Primitive Baptist beliefs.
 In accordance with its teachings, Newton forswore alcohol, unlike his father and grandfather.

 Newton Knight married Serena Turner in 1858, and the two established a small farm just across the county line in southwest Jasper County, Mississippi.